 “Human civilization – thanks to advancements in science, medicine, social and governmental structures – exists inside a bubble, protected from the kind of cataclysmic event we are currently experiencing.”

 Yu makes a solid point about this “bubble”, particularly for those of us living with a chronic and progressive illness like heart disease, which makes us particularly vulnerable to the “cataclysmic event” called COVID-19. .

 I must add that Yu is a Columbia University-trained corporate lawyer-turned-TV-writer-turned novelist living in California, so he might be forgiven for omitting in that sentence what he really means: “human civilization in first world countries“.

-Developing countries may or may not enjoy the advancement privileges that he (or I) enjoy, and it could be further argued that many neighbourhoods within his own United States do not take privileges for granted either.
+Developing countries may or may not enjoy the advancement privileges that he (or I) enjoy, and it could be further argued that countless neighbourhoods within his own United States cannot take privileges for granted either.

 It can take a global pandemic to remind us that any modern advantage we enjoy exists only within this fragile bubble, described by Yu as having a “thin layer that pops easily”.
-Now, events that were once considered inviolable – sending our kids to school, for example, or weddings, graduations, even funerals – are now postponed indefinitely.
-Lineups for both food banks and toilet paper hours long.
-Nursing homes filled with COVID-19 infected seniors whose families are not allowed to hold their hands while they are dying.
+Now, events that were once considered inviolable – sending our kids to school, for example, or weddings, graduations, even funerals – were postponed indefinitely.
+Lineups for food banks.
+Nursing homes filled with COVID-19 infected seniors whose families were not allowed to hold their hands while they were dying.

 That bubble has popped.
 But the centre of that bubble, the part that will persist long after current COVID-19 precautions are lifted, according to Yu, is the psychological bubble that many of us still cling to.